 The Beginning of the End

-The delegation was made up of Elbridge Gerry, a prominent politician from Massachusetts, delegate to the Constitutional Convention, and a member of the Electoral College; Charles Cotesworth Pinckney, the Minister to France at the time; and John Marshall, a lawyer who would later serve as a Congressman, Secretary of State, and eventually as the Chief Justice of the Supreme Court.
+The delegation was made up of Elbridge Gerry, a prominent politician from Massachusetts, delegate to the Constitutional Convention, and a member of the Electoral College; Charles Cotesworth Pinckney, the ambassador to France at the time; and John Marshall, a lawyer who would later serve as a Congressman, Secretary of State, and eventually as the Chief Justice of the Supreme Court.
 All together, they formed a diplomatic dream team.

 The affair itself refers to the attempts made by the French to solicit a bribe from the Americans.
-Essentially, Talleyrand, upon hearing of the delegation’s arrival in France, refused to meet formally and said he would only do so if the Americans provided France with a loan, as well as a payment directly to him — you know, for all the trouble he went through putting this shindig together.
+Essentially, Talleyrand, upon hearing of the delegation’s arrival in France, refused to meet formally and said he would only do so if the Americans provided the French government with a loan, as well as a payment directly to him — you know, for all the trouble he went through putting this shindig together.

 The Americans refused to negotiate in this way and demanded to meet with Talleyrand formally, and although they managed to do so in the end, they failed to get him to agree to stop attacking American ships.
-Two of the diplomats were then asked to leave France, with one, Gerry, staying behind to try and continue negotiations.
+Two of the diplomats were then asked to leave France, with one, Elbridge Gerry, staying behind to try and continue negotiations.